Limmen/gym-idsgame/experiments/training/v3/maximal_attack/dqn/README.md

 - `vulnerability_val=0`
 - `num_vulnerabilities_per_layer=3`

-The environment has dense rewards (+1,-1 given whenever the attacker reaches a new level in the network)
+The environment has sparse rewards (+1,-1 rewards are given at the terminal state of each episode)

 ## Environment

-- Env: `random_defense-v7`
+- Env: `random_attack-v3`

 ## Algorithm